 Our smart electric vehicle charger, zappi, uses self-generated energy from solar or wind sources (like PV or wind turbines) to charge your electric vehicle.
 It can also be used with electricity from the grid to start charging at the most cost-efficient times, which it does automatically.

 eddi is a solar power diverter for free water and space heating, that uses excess energy from your solar panels or wind turbine to store and then use.

 Our energy harvesting wireless sensor, harvi, can be used alongside zappi and eddi. harvi is an energy monitor that can measure how much energy you are using, and suggest cleaner, cheaper ways to run your car, home and appliances.

 By educating as many people as possible about what renewable energy means for our planet, we’re taking the first steps to an entirely sustainable future for us all.

 Here at myenergi, we’ll never stop trying to provide solutions and resources to make the world a better and kinder place.
 We have made it our mission to empower people to step forward and embrace a greener collective future.

-If you’d like to learn more about what we do, please feel free to get in touch with our Green Team!
+If you’d like to learn more about what we do, which is more than just a renewable energy definition! – please feel free to get in touch with our Green Team!